 - develop flexible working policies to fit in with family and extracurricular ties.

 Individuals can think about opportunities inside and outside organisations, research and ask about secondments, job sharing and shadowing.
 These suggestions can help integrate the boundaryless career into your career or organisation.

 The Protean Career Theory

 The term “protean” was taken from Greek mythology which referred to ‘Proteus’ a god who could change shape at will.
 This use of mythology to describe ‘the new career’ shows that individuals need to be adaptable to survive the current working environment.
-The protean career theory suggests that people are motivated by their personal drive, not just by organisational interests.
+The protean career theory first discussed by Hall in 1975 but formally presented in 2002, suggests that people are motivated by their personal drive, not just by organisational interests.
 The protean career theory emphasises that individuals are responsible for their own career development, relying less on organisations for career development and guidance.

 To embrace the protean career organisations can: